vinay752/VanArsdel-Competitive-Revenue-Analysis-/README.md

-Power BI Executive Sales Dashboard: VanArsdel, Ltd.
+PPower BI Executive Sales Dashboard: VanArsdel, Ltd.
-An interactive Power BI dashboard analyzing global sales performance for VanArsdel, Ltd., featuring custom components and an animated interface to visualize data trends over time.
+An interactive Power BI dashboard designed to analyze and visualize global sales performance for VanArsdel, Ltd. This project integrates custom visuals and a professional, branded layout to deliver key business insights.

 📊 Project Overview
 This project features a business intelligence dashboard that provides an executive-level overview of sales and revenue for VanArsdel, Ltd..
 It is designed to identify key trends in performance across international markets, product segments, and competitor landscapes.

-This dashboard provides insights into:
+The dashboard provides insights into:

-🌎 Revenue performance by
+🌎 Revenue performance by country

-country

-📈

-Year-over-year revenue growth and competitive trends
+📈 Year-over-year revenue growth and competitive trends

-🎯 Sales distribution across customer

-segments and product categories
+🎯 Sales distribution across customer segments and product categories

 💡 Features

-Interactive Animation: Utilizes the "Play Axis" custom visual to animate report data over time, featuring play, pause, and stop controls.

-Geographic Analysis: Revenue is broken down by country, with the USA identified as the top-performing market.
+Geographic Performance: Analyzes revenue by country, identifying the USA as the top-performing market.

-Market Segmentation: A donut chart visualizes sales by segments, with "Convenience" being the largest at 25.2%.
+Sales by Segment: Features a donut chart breaking down sales by customer segments, with "Convenience" as the largest at 25.2%.

-Branded Interface: Features the official VanArsdel, Ltd. logo and a professional layout, as seen in the provided assets.
+Category Trends: A line chart tracks units sold over time by product category, with "Mix" being the highest-selling line.

+Interactive Animation: Integrates the "Play Axis" custom visual, which works as a dynamic slicer to animate report visuals over time.
+It includes controls for play, pause, and stop to allow for hands-free presentation.

+Branded Layout: Built using a custom layout template and features the official VanArsdel, Ltd. company logo.

 🛠️ Tools & Technologies
 Power BI Desktop